 1980

-1980 saw 94,140 new social homes built, however, the 80s marked a major shift in social housing policy: Margaret Thatcher’s government allowed sitting tenants to buy their social homes at a significant discount through Right to Buy.
+1980 saw 94,140 new social homes built.
+However, the 80s marked a significant shift in social housing policy: Margaret Thatcher’s government allowed sitting tenants to buy their social homes at a substantial discount through Right to Buy.

 At the same time, the powers and resources that local authorities previously had to build and manage social housing faced new restrictions.
 By 1983, social housebuilding had halved in just three years to 44,240.